coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 # MVP

-- Plug and Play.
-- Be able to create and delete lobbies.
+- Be able to create and delete lobbies. ✔️
-- Countdown Timer with lobby name and password.
+- Countdown Timer with lobby name and password. ✔️
-- Complete join, leave and swap functionality for players
+- Complete join, leave and swap functionality for players ✔️
-- Sessions with transactions in the back-end (solve the classic "move-ticket buy at same time") issue for same players clicking on spots at same time.
+- Sessions with transactions in the back-end (solve the classic "move-ticket buy at same time") issue for same players clicking on spots at same time. ✔️
-- Desktop queries.
+- Desktop media queries. ✔️

 # POST-MVP

 - Authentication (Maybe, trying to keep it plug and play...) ✔️
+- Profile pages, notifications, friends ✔️
 - Use the Riot Live Client API for summoner data.
+- Discord validation
 - Be able to host tournaments with classic tourney-style functionality and interface.
-- Mobile queries
+- Mobile media queries

 <br />